openmeteo/enhydris/doc/dev/database.rst

       A number, in minutes, with the offset of the time zone from UTC.
       For example, CET has a utc_offset of 60, whereas CDT is -300.
       This model only stores time zones with a constant utc offset, and not time zones with variable offsets.
 For example, we don't store CT (North American Central Time), because this is different in summer and in winter; instead, we store CST (Central Standard Time) and CDT (Central Daylight Time), which are the two occurrences of CT.
 The time stamps of a given time series may not observe summer time; they must always have the same utc offset throught the time series.

 .. class:: enhydris.models.TimeStep(Lookup)

    This model holds time steps.
 The :attr:`~enhydris.models.Lookup.descr` attribute inherited by :class:`~enhydris.models.Lookup` holds a descriptive name for the time step, such as "daily" or "monthly".
-The model has two additional attributes:
+The model has two additional
+   attributes:

    .. attribute:: length_minutes

-   .. attribute:: length_months
+                  length_months

       One of these two attributes must be zero.
 For example, a daily time step has length_minutes=1440 and length_months=0; an annual time step has length_minutes=0 and length_months=12.

 .. class:: enhydris.models.Timeseries

-   Hold time series.
+   Holds time series.

    .. attribute:: enhydris.models.Timeseries.gentity

-      The :class:`~enhydris.models.Gentity` to which the time
+      The :class:`~enhydris.models.Gentity` to which the time series refers.
-      series refers.

    .. attribute:: enhydris.models.Timeseries.variable